MaruthiV/retailforge/README.md

 ## status

-The backend, the benchmark, the agent pipeline, the evaluation harness, and both frontends are built and, where it is possible without spending money, verified.
-The retail tests pass, the incidents reproduce, the scorer is proven with the oracle, and the full graph runs end to end in mock mode.
-The remaining work is the real model run for the headline numbers, a literature and novelty check, and growing the incident set.
-This is a work in progress, but the machinery is real and it runs.
+The backend, the benchmark, the agent pipeline, the evaluation harness, and both frontends are built and verified.
+The retail tests pass, all 8 incidents reproduce, the scorer is proven with the oracle, and the full ablation has been run for real across two models.
+The next steps are the ones the results point to: make the benchmark harder (multi-file bugs, repos that do not fit in context, costly-error incidents so verification pays off), tune the reviewer so it stops rejecting correct patches, add a real test-generation step, and do the literature and novelty check.
+This is a work in progress, but the machinery is real, it runs, and the numbers are honest.